alphagov/govuk-rfcs/rfc-176-replacing-static.md

 #### Additional benefits

 Moving to this simpler compilation method also allows apps to share assets provided by other gems (like the `govuk_publishing_components` gem), improving the end-user experience still further.
+This same simplification can easily be applied to other apps.

 ![Proposed asset deploy pathway](rfc-176/proposed_govuk_asset_pathway.png)

-### Layouts (move to `govuk_web_layout`)
+### Error Pages (move to `govuk_web_static_content`, pick one app (probably `frontend`) to host tasks)

+Currently error pages are rendered by static during a deploy rake task, and uploaded to an S3 bucket..
+We propose moving the error page templates into the static content gem, which will allow them to be laid out in one place and in future potentially returned as they might normally be returned by a rails app.
+For the moment, though, a single app would be picked to render the pages for upload to the S3 bucket - `frontend` seems like the natural host, since [RFC-175] proposes merging a number of the other frontend apps into that.

+### Layouts (call directly within apps)
 All of the layouts in `static` are banner-aware configuration wrappers around a call to the public layout component included in the `govuk_publishing_components` gem.
 In practise this means that applications are having to make network calls to ask another application to return them a layout that they already have access to, and could easily configure themselves if necessary.

-We propose that to start with we replicate this layout configuration in the gem (so that there is little additional configuration needed in the host application), and at a later stage we audit the layouts to determine if the additional configuration is something that can be provided in a default load-time step and explicitly overridden by the applications.
+We propose that we move the layout calls to inside the frontend apps, determine if the additional configuration is something that can be provided in a default load-time step and explicitly overridden by the applications.
 This should give us more flexibility in terms of personalisation.

-### Header and Footer Content (move into `govuk_web_layout` from `govuk_publishing_components` and `frontend`)
+### Header and Footer Content (move into `govuk_web_static_content` from `govuk_publishing_components` and `frontend`)
 Updating header and footer content is a developer task in `govuk_publishing_components` and in `frontend` - there are no content items that can be edited in the publishing apps.
 Ideally we’d prefer this not to be the case, but that’s out of the scope of this current document.

-We propose for the moment moving the header and footer content into the gem, where it can be included as part of the layouts also provided by the gem.
+We propose for the moment moving the header and footer content into the static content gem, where it can be included directly into the apps (and into the layouts the apps will at that point be handling).
 This gives us an improved developer experience to today (in that editing the content would be in one place), while allowing us to remove that configuration from `govuk_publishing_components` and in `frontend`.

 ### Additional Considerations

 Adding a couple more gems to every frontend app may mean that frontend development may become more awkward in situations where local versions of multiple gems are needed.
 These are likely to be few, but we should be prepared to monitor the developer experience in these situations.
 Hopefully, though, the clear division of purpose between these gems and the components gem should mean that most work can be done with at most one local gem.

+If we move components into the gem (for instance, the global banner, which is currently an app component in static), we will try to ensure that the component guide from the gem treats them the same way it does in-app components, and we do not have to replicate the component guide code inside the gem.

 ## Proposed Roadmap

-There are two initial streams, reflecting the fact that the gems could potentially be worked on independently.
+There are three initial streams, reflecting the fact that the gems could potentially be worked on independently.
 The work in each stream is arranged so that even if we don’t take the ultimate step, we’ll still be doing useful work.
 After these streams are complete, a final stream of work can retire `static`.
 There is also an optional stream to share assets from other gems between the apps, which could be started before or after the otherk work streams.

 ### Stream 1: Banner Gem
 - Create prototype banner gem.